DecentricCorp/Lightrail-API-Docs/docs/quickstart/drop-in-gift-cards.md

 This enables your customers to redeem gift cards to their account for later use.
 ![Gift card purchase widget](assets/redemption-widget.png)

-The gift email the recipient receives includes a button to redeem the gift card which links to your redemption page - the redemption link is set within your drop in gift card template.
+The email includes a button to redeem the gift card.
+This link goes to your redemption page which is set in your drop in template.
-This link should go to a new page on your site that includes the following snippet to load the redemption widget.
+This page should include the following snippet:
 ```html
 <div class="redemption-widget">
     <script